samsuh/2025-learnings/README.md

 - aim; what am i working on now in the next 90 days
 - game; whats the greater vision, in the next 2-6 years

+Attestation misses are happening frequently overnight.
+Have to go check what happened. following https://www.symphonious.net/2022/09/25/understanding-attestation-misses/ to trace whats happening.